Charges against legal observer detained at Denver immigration court dropped

 “While I watched this gruesome attack, a federal officer grabbed me from behind and slammed me against a wall,” the court observer said in a statement.

-In July, the ACLU of Colorado sent a letter to Assistant Chief Immigration Judge Matthew W. Kaufman of Denver Immigration Court urging he keep proceedings open to the public.
-The letter highlighted several concerning practices by federal agents, private security contracts and court staff, including denying access to attorneys advising clients, prohibiting legal observers from taking notes or denying entry altogether.
+In July, the ACLU of Colorado sent a letter to Assistant Chief Immigration Judge Matthew W. Kaufman of Denver Immigration Court, urging he keep proceedings open to the public.
+The letter highlighted what the ACLU called concerning practices by federal agents, private security contracts and court staff, including denying access to attorneys advising clients, prohibiting legal observers from taking notes or denying entry altogether.

 “These restrictions function to significantly obstruct public access to immigration proceedings, in contravention of the First Amendment, federal law, and Executive Office for Immigration Review (EOIR)’s own policies,” Macdonald and Emma Mclean-Riggs, senior staff attorney, wrote Kaufman.